BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 **DURATION: EXHAUSTION**

-*This magical power shields the caster's allies against the dark magics of their enemies, renewing hope and rekindling spirits against the malign forces that seek to bring despair.*

 This power may target one friendly model within range.
 While this power is in effect, the target rolls two extra dice when making Resist tests.
 These extra dice do not reduce the target's store of Will and can even be rolled if the target has no Will points remaining or chooses not to expend any Will.

 **Channelled** — The target also adds 1 to their highest dice score when resisting magic.